Potassium ferrioxalate

 Potassium ferrioxalate, also called potassium trisoxalatoferrate or potassium tris(oxalato)ferrate(III) is a chemical compound with the formula K3[Fe(C2O4)3]|auto=1.
 It often occurs as the trihydrate K3[Fe(C2O4)3]*3H2O.
-Both are crystalline compounds, lime green in colour.
+Both are lime green crystalline compounds.

 The compound is a salt consisting of ferrioxalate anions, [Fe(C2O4)3](3-), and potassium cations K(+).
 The anion is a transition metal oxalate complex consisting of an iron atom in the +3 oxidation state and three bidentate oxalate C2O4(2-) ligands.
 Potassium is a counterion, balancing the −3 charge of the complex.
-In solution, the salt dissociates to give the ferrioxalate anion, [Fe(C2O4)3](3-), which appears fluorescent green in color.
+In solution, the salt dissociates to give the ferrioxalate anion, [Fe(C2O4)3](3-), which appears fluorescent green.
 The salt is available in anhydrous form as well as a trihydrate.

 The ferrioxalate anion is quite stable in the dark, but it is decomposed by light and high-energy electromagnetic radiation.